brettcannon/caniusepython3/README.md

     caniusepython3 -m PKG-INFO
     caniusepython3 -p numpy,scipy,ipython

-The output of the script will list which projects are directly holding up some (implicit) dependency from working on Python 3.
-For instance, `ecdsa <- paramiko` means that the `ecdsa` project is blocking `paramiko` from being ported to Python 3.
-Any project listed without a blocking dependency means there is no external project holding up a port and thus the project can be ported whenever they have the time and manpower to do so.
+The output of the script will tell you how many (implicit) dependencies you need to transition to Python 3 in order to allow you to make the same transition.
+It will also list what projects have no explicit dependency blocking their transition so you can ask them consider starting a port to Python 3.
 <!-- END long_description -->

 [![Build Status](https://travis-ci.org/brettcannon/caniusepython3.png?branch=master)](https://travis-ci.org/brettcannon/caniusepython3)